59n/discord-pushover-selfbot/README.md

-# Pushover Bot
+# Discord Pushover Selfbot

+## 📱 Discord to Mobile Notifications Bridge

-A Discord bot that forwards messages from specific Discord channels to various notification services including Pushover, Discord webhooks, and ntfy.
+A powerful Discord selfbot that forwards messages from specific Discord channels directly to your mobile device through Pushover, Discord webhooks, or ntfy notifications.
+Never miss important messages again!

-## Features
+## 🚀 Key Features

-- Monitor specific Discord channels for new messages
+- **Multi-Channel Monitoring**: Track messages from specific Discord channels
+- **Real-Time Notifications**: Get instant mobile alerts via Pushover
+- **Flexible Configuration**: Choose between Pushover, Discord webhooks, or ntfy
+- **Customizable Settings**: Control which notifications you receive
+- **Easy Setup**: Simple environment variable configuration

+## 💡 Perfect For

+- Community moderators who need to stay informed
+- Team members who can't miss critical discussions
-- Forward messages to Pushover notifications
+- Anyone who wants important Discord messages delivered directly to their phone
-- Forward messages to Discord webhooks
+- Users who need to monitor channels without staying active on Discord

-- Forward messages to ntfy notifications
-- Configurable notification settings
+## 🔧 Highly Configurable

+Easily customize which channels to monitor, where to send notifications, and what information to include in alerts.
+The bot is designed to be flexible and adapt to your specific notification needs.

+## 📊 Lightweight & Efficient

+Built with performance in mind, this bot uses minimal resources while providing reliable notification delivery.
+It's designed to run continuously with low overhead.

-## Prerequisites
+## 📋 Prerequisites

 - Node.js (v14 or higher recommended)
 - npm or yarn